 - Turkish Flagship Program

 Study abroad is an important part of undergraduate education in an increasingly globalized world.
-Dance students often participate in the following program (and new opportunities are in development):
+Dance students often pursue Hebrew language study and an intensive dance curriculum through the following program (and new opportunities are in development):

 - Jerusalem Semester Program: Dance Track